sreejithkchandran/python-easy7zip/README.md

 easy7zip
 ===========

-easy7zip is a python library which helps to create,delete,update,extract 7zip archive from Python 2.7 (Windows platform only).
+easy7zip is a python module which helps to create, delete, update, extract 7-Zip archive from Python 2.7 (Windows platform only).
 It is very easy and handy to use from a python program.
-7zip support AES 256 encryption so this can be very useful for security folks.
+7-Zip supports AES encryption so this can be very useful for security folks.
-The only prerequisite  for this module is a preinstalled 7zip program in either C:\ or C:\Program Files.
+The only prerequisite  for this module is a preinstalled 7-Zip program in either C:\ or C:\Program Files.
-This module is available via pip install, please use pip2.7 to install easy7zip module.
+This module is available via pip install, please use pip2.7 to install the easy7zip module.

 Typical usage looks like: